Iver Krabbe: Biography

 Krabbe had thus lost his fief, but his position was shaken even more with the loss of his home province Scania, where his properties at Jordbjærg, Krageholm Castle, and Marsvinsholm Castle were located.
 He had been Scania's leading nobleman, not only personally but also through his connections with relatives and friends and client-patron relationships.
 The Swedish government, therefore, made the utmost effort to win him to its side.
 Even though he had been an ardent foe of the Swedes until then, after the Treaty of Roskilde he took an oath to his new master, as did his youngest son Jørgen and his brother Niels.
 However, this did not mean that he had withdrawn from Danish service.
 In September 1660, the Council of State suggested that he should be admitted as a member of the council, but the king did not follow up on the suggestion.
-Instead, Krabbe received the honor of carrying the blood banner (blodfanen) at the oath of fealty to Frederick III as hereditary king of Denmark on 18 October.
+Instead, Krabbe received the honor of carrying the blood banner (blodfanen) at the oath of fealty to Frederick III as hereditary king of Denmark on October 18.

 In July 1661, Krabbe made an offer through an intermediary to enter the service of Charles XI of Sweden; however, Frederick III considered it prudent to create stronger links with Krabbe.
-He was a member of the State College (Statskollegiet, a governing body overseeing the workings of the government) and the large legal committee, after which he was named Governor-General of Norway (Stattholder av Norge) as Niels Trolle's successor.
+He was a member of the State College (Statskollegiet, a governing body overseeing the workings of the government) and the large legal committee, after which he was named governor-general of Norway (Stattholder av Norge) as Niels Trolle's successor.
 The population in the kingdom complained about him, as they had complained about his predecessor; more significantly, however, he had enemies in Copenhagen.
 It was expected that he would leave the position in the summer of 1663, but he remained in power until January 1664, when he was replaced by Ulrik Frederik Gyldenløve.

-Krabbe died at his estate Gunderslevholm in Zealand on 30 October 1666, and he is buried at Gunderslev Church.
-He had many grandchildren both in Scania and Denmark and his daughter Margerete's son Iver Rosenkrantz later became a well-known Danish politician.
+Krabbe died at his estate Gunderslevholm in Zealand on October 30, 1666, and he is buried at Gunderslev Church.
+He had many grandchildren in both Scania and Denmark, and his daughter Margerete's son Iver Rosenkrantz later became a well-known Danish politician.